 When publishing findings that benefit from OASIS data, please include the following grant numbers in the acknowledgements section and in the associated Pubmed Central submission: P50 AG05681, P01 AG03991, R01 AG021910, P50 MH071616, U24 RR021382, R01 MH56584.

-The OASIS data are distributed the greater scientific community under the Create Commons Attribution 4.0 license with the following additional terms:
+The OASIS data are distributed to the greater scientific community under the following terms:

 By submitting the data request I am agreeing to abide by the terms of this data use Agreement.